 A fiercely intelligent stage and screen actress whose electric presence can shift from Shakespearean gravitas to cutting contemporary wit in a heartbeat.

-Zoë Wanamaker, born in New York to a theatrical dynasty, carved her own formidable path on the British stage.
-Her career is a masterclass in range, moving seamlessly from the classical rigors of the Royal Shakespeare Company, where she delivered a revelatory Beatrice in 'Much Ado About Nothing,' to modern theatrical landmarks like Stephen Sondheim's 'Sunday in the Park with George.'
-On screen, she became a household name as the sharp-tongued shop assistant in the sitcom 'My Family' and brought a steely, eccentric authority to Madam Hooch in the Harry Potter films.
-Wanamaker's work is defined by a precise, often spiky intelligence; she never merely inhabits a role but interrogates it, finding both the vulnerability and the formidable spine of her characters.
-Her contributions to theatre were formally recognized with a CBE, cementing her status as a pillar of the performing arts.
+Zoë Wanamaker delivered a revelatory Beatrice in the Royal Shakespeare Company's 'Much Ado About Nothing,' a performance that showcased her range.
+Born in New York in 1949 to a theatrical dynasty, she carved a formidable path on the British stage.
+She moved from classical rigor to modern landmarks like Stephen Sondheim's 'Sunday in the Park with George.'
+On screen, she played the sharp-tongued shop assistant in the sitcom 'My Family' and brought steely, eccentric authority to Madam Hooch in the Harry Potter films.
+Wanamaker's work is defined by precise, spiky intelligence.
+She interrogates each role, finding vulnerability and formidable spine.
+Her contributions to theatre earned her a CBE.

 1946–1964